 - Occlusal trauma –Bruxism creates abnormal wear patterns on the chewing surfaces of the teeth.
 This can lead to cracks, fractures, and breakage in the teeth.
 When this happen, additional treatments, such as dental crowns, are usually required for full restoration.

 There are a variety of treatments available to those who suffer from grinding and clenching.
-At First Dental, we are happy to provide appropriate bruxism treatment based on your unique condition and individual needs.
+At First Dental, we are happy to provide appropriate same day mouth guard treatment based on your unique condition and individual needs.
 Some treatments we may recommend include:

 - A mouth guard